 Sara enlarged the Baby Bunny Pattern 200% so that his body measures about 12 inches long (that’s about 30cm!) plus his legs.
 She says he is almost as big as her 2 year old nephew!

 HOW to re-size a pattern BIGGER?

-- Fold the pattern page in half. ( I actually cut the pattern page in half so I can put them in the photo copier one at a time).
+- Fold the pattern page in half. ( I actually cut the pattern page in half so I can put the 2 parts in the photo copier one at a time).

 - Use the photocopy machine to re-size the one half of the page to the next size up. (eg. A4 – A3 or ANSI Letter – ANSI Ledger)*

 - Do the same for the other half of the pattern page.

 - Stick the photocopies together and the resulting page will be the next size up!